Skip to main content

 Do you run a visitor attraction with historic or ancestral connections?
 Consider how you can tell its story in an engaging and interactive way that will really bring the story to life for ancestral visitors.

-• Guide visitors to ancestral research
+• Guide visitors to local ancestral research resources

 Be ready to assist those ancestral visitors who want to do genealogical research as part of their visit.
-Ensure you and your staff know where local records offices, libraries and family history societies are.
-Pay them a visit to find out what records they hold and how your guests can access them.

 2. Which Scottish ancestry sites and resources are there?